josemlwdf/PCAP_Parser/README.md

 # PCAP_Parser

 This Python script, `pcap_parser.py`, extracts and analyzes TCP, UDP, and ICMP packet streams from a `.pcap` (packet capture) file.
-It uses **Scapy** to process network traffic and supports advanced filtering, grepping, and stream reconstruction (including full **bidirectional TCP conversations**).
+It uses **Scapy** to process network traffic and supports advanced filtering, grepping, and stream reconstruction (including full **bidirectional TCP streams**).

 ---